Predhin/build-man/README.md

 This package should be used as a post build script after the build is generated.
 Currently there are two utilities that this package offers:

-1. Associate version to a build
+1. Associate version to a build, it even creates a .version file which contains the version and also adds a console.log of the version.
 2. Zip the build files to create a single artifact file

 ```